PhantomInTheWire/picodns/README.md

 # PicoDNS

-High-performance, lightweight DNS forwarding proxy in Go.
+High-performance, lightweight DNS Resolver and forwarding proxy in Go.
 Built for speed and security.(Built mostly for educational purposes but works well on a lot of things).

 ## Quick Start
 ```bash